-For many small and mid-sized businesses, marketing automation may seem like something only larger companies can afford to take advantage of.
-You probably conjure up images of large teams running various email campaigns and working on multiple different software platforms to support a spectacular, out-of-this-world marketing program.
+For many small and mid-sized businesses, marketing automation services may seem like something only larger companies can afford to take advantage of.
+You probably conjure up images of large teams running various email campaigns and using multiple business management software solutions to support a spectacular, out-of-this-world marketing program.

 Hold up.
 For some companies, that may be the case.
 But for local business owners, marketing automation is still achievable, if approached thoughtfully.